Lapin0t/phd-manuscript/main/03_substitution.typ

 qui est un module c'est les termes généraux dans un contexte cbv, où on ne substitute que par des valeurs.]
-Values can be readily represented as a scoped-and-typed family $ val cl S -> T -> base.Set. $ In contrast, evaluation contexts are better represented as a family $ ecx cl S -> T -> T -> base.Set, $ where $E cl ecx th Gamma th alpha th beta$ typically denotes an evaluation context in scope $Gamma$, with a _hole_ of type $alpha$ and an _outer type_
+Values can be readily represented as a scoped-and-typed family $ val cl S -> T -> base.Type. $ In contrast, evaluation contexts are better represented as a family $ ecx cl S -> T -> T -> base.Type, $ where $E cl ecx th Gamma th alpha th beta$ typically denotes an evaluation context in scope $Gamma$, with a _hole_ of type $alpha$ and an _outer type_
 $beta$.
-The family of configurations has yet a different sort as it is only indexed by a scope: $ cfg cl S -> base.Set. $
+The family of configurations has yet a different sort as it is only indexed by a scope: $ cfg cl S -> base.Type. $

 We already know how to axiomatize substitution for values: their scoped-and-typed family should form a substitution monoid.
 But for the other